|

 line.
 None of it takes a lot of power, so a good sized battery

-backup from the computer store will probably keep it going for
+backup from the computer store will probably keep stuff going for

 quite a while (if the batteries are good, but most batteries go bad